fewangsit/vue-developer-docs/docs/style-guide/code-consistency-guidelines.md

 * Use a `.env` file to store them securely.
 * Access the values in your code using environment variables (e.g., `process.env.VUE_APP_API_URL`).

-This ensures security, makes configuration flexible, and avoids exposing credentials in version control.

 ***